augustss/verse-semantics/Book/docs/index.md

 This documentation provides an in-depth look at the Verse programming language, its philosophy, and core concepts.

+Verse is a multi-paradigm programming language developed by Epic Games, drawing from functional, logic, and imperative traditions to create a coherent system for building metaverse experiences.

 ## Philosophy

-Verse is a *functional logic* programming language with three core principles:
+Verse has three core principles:

 - **It's just code** - Complex concepts are expressed as primitive Verse constructs
 - **Just one language** - Same constructs for compile-time and run-time